 If you aren’t satisfied with your purchase, you may return your coop within thirty days of receipt for a full refund, less the cost of return shipping.

-You may select also select the optional electrical package with heated roost!
+One wooden roosting bar that runs the length of the coop--and you may select the optional electrical package with heated roost!
 Talk about luxury.
 The heated roost is plugged into the receptacle provided by the electrical package, and it’s heated from within by a heated rope, which is completely sealed for safety.

 Clean that coop!

-If you’re a stickler about your coop being clean, you can purchase the optional "clean out lid" and/or the epoxy floor upgrade.
+If you’re a stickler about your coop being clean, you can purchase the optional "clean out lid" and/or the epoxy floor.
 The clean out lid runs almost the entire length of the coop on the back, and it will allow you to access the coop floor for ease of cleaning.
 The epoxy floor will allow you to remove the waste and clean the floor easily.
-Epoxy flooring is a durable and easy to clean surface, that is 100% moisture resistant.
-Another option is to order the epoxy flooring and use the large door to rake or sweep the waste out of the coop.
+It is durable, easy to clean and 100% moisture resistant.
+The flooring has a smooth brown speckled finish.
+Another option is to order the epoxy flooring and use the coop access door to rake or sweep the waste out of the coop.

 Other customization available